nz/jekyll-rails-hybrid/README.md

 I like Rails.
 And I increasingly _really_ like Jekyll.
 The "why" of this particular mashup deserves a much more thorough writeup.
 For now, here's the "what."

+_(Up-front disclosure: I don't use this in production [anymore]; see the end of this readme for alternate takes on a similar theme.)_

 ## What is this thing?

 ### 1. A Simple Rails App